 Having lived in four countries, and having had the opportunity to volunteer and give back in six different countries, there’s a lot I’ve learnt over the years.

-I’ve had the pleasure and privilege to travel solo, with other travellers, with friends, family and for voluntary projects.
+I’ve had the pleasure and privilege to travel solo, with other travelers, with friends, family and for voluntary projects.

 Travelling has its ups and downs, and each photo and adventure has its own story.
 Every time I reflect back to my travel and volunteering experiences, I can’t help but think of the small and big things wisdom has graced me with over the years.